JT8D-17/XLua-Utils-for-X-Plane/Documentation/Attach_Objects.md

 <a name="1"></a>
 ### 1. Functionality

-The object attachment utility reads object information, consisting of object file path, object coordinates and rotation information, visibility and atttachment information from a configuration file and places them in the 3D scene.
+The object attachment utility reads object information, consisting of object file path, object coordinates and rotation information, visibility and attachment information from a configuration file and places them in the 3D scene.
 For this, X-Plane's [object instancing system](https://developer.x-plane.com/sdk/XPLMInstance/) is being used.
 Each object's position is updated every frame.
 If the object is set to be attached to the user aircraft (e.g. external loads), the object's defined position relative to the aircraft's coordinate system  is [transformed into the OpenGL coordinate system](https://forums.x-plane.org/index.php?/forums/topic/276602-solution-aircraft-coordinates-to-world-coordinates/) to properly render it on screen.
 If the object is set to be attached to the ground (e.g. ground equipment), it will stick to the position relative to the aircraft that it initially spawns at or when it becomes visible.